alberttluo/fpu/README.md

 Maintainer(s) and Author(s): Albert Luo albertlu@cmu.edu

 ## Status
-I am currently working on getting the condition codes set properly and adding support for NaNs.
-Check out the 'fix/condcodes' branch for more updates.
-This should be a relatively quick fix.
+I am currently working on some cleanup.
+There are some scattered bugs that should be fixed relatively quickly.
+More specifically, they have to do with the aligner, which must account for the difference in exponent calculation between denormalized and normalized floats.
+Besides that, all the basic operations, except division, have been implemented and tested (not thoroughly).
+Check of the 'fix/cleanup' branch for more up-to-date progress.